 With hybridization, the offspring plants typically have traits that are a combination of its two parents.
 Sometimes traits will closely resemble one of the parents, while in others, the combination results in a plant/pepper that differs significantly.
 The process of hybridization paired with selective breeding can be used by nearly anyone to create new and exciting chile pepper varieties.

-If you'd like to design your own hybrid, so to say, you'll first need to check to make sure the two varieties have the potential to cross with one another.
+If you'd like to design your own hybrid, so to say, you'll first need to check to make sure the two cultivars have the potential to cross with one another.
 If so, you'll want to clip the flower buds from one of the varieties just before the flower opens (so you know it'll have pollen from only that plant).
 Then, while holding them over a cup, take a tweeters and gently pull off all the flower petals from the bud.
 Place the buds in a small cup to dry.
 In a couple of days, you should be able to gently shake the cup to create a small film of pollen on the cup's bottom.

 Once you have the pollen from the first variety, you'll want to find a flower just as it's getting ready to open on the second plant.
 While taking care, to keep this flower bud attached to the host plant, use a tweezers to gently pull apart the flower petals and use a cotton swab to apply pollen from the cup onto this flower.
 Fold a small piece of paper gently over the artificially pollinated flower and tape the edges to seal it.

 About a week later, you should be able to remove the piece of paper and have the very beginnings of a new pepper.
 Mark the pepper by loosely placing a small twisty-tie around the pepper stem.
 When ripe, pick the pepper and harvest its F1 seeds.
 These can then be used to start the selective breeding process.